 Brian R. Bare is a senior attorney at Whitt Law, LLC, concentrating his practice in the representation of school districts and other units of local government, including board governance, business operations, collective bargaining, contract negotiation and review, public bidding, requests for proposals, construction, real estate, personnel and employment issues, and student discipline and special education matters.
 He assists with the purchase and sale of land and the bidding, preparation, and administration of construction contracts on projects ranging from the construction of a $90 million public high school to annual maintenance and renovation work.
 Mr. Bare advises public bodies on Freedom of Information Act requests, Open Meetings Act issues, and requests for review by the Attorney General’s Public Access Bureau.
 He is responsible for purchasing agreements, employment contracts, and intergovernmental cooperation agreements, and he prepared the formation and governance documents for the state’s first renewable energy agency formed by school districts in pursuit of wind power.
 Mr. Bare frequently assists with the administration and negotiation of collective bargaining agreements and the resolution of grievances and unfair labor practice charges.
-In 2017, Mr. Bare was appointed to serve on the Education Law Section Council of the Illinois State Bar Association.
+In 2017, Mr. Bare was first appointed to serve on the Education Law Section Council of the Illinois State Bar Association.
+In addition, in 2017 and 2018, Mr. Bare was named to the list of “Emerging Lawyers” in the areas of School Law and Land Use, Zoning & Condemnation Law by Law Bulletin Media’s “Leading Lawyers” division.

 Mr. Bare has appeared before courts and administrative bodies throughout Illinois, representing public bodies in jury, bench, and administrative trials, as well as appeals.
 He has successfully represented a school district in bench trials defending against property tax objections to $1.6 million in expenditures under the Tort Immunity Act and successfully defended those cases on appeal.
 He has represented government bodies and landowners in eminent domain cases, including jury trials on whole parcel takings and partial acquisitions with damage to the remainder claims, as well as post-abandonment attorney fee petitions and roadway widenings.
 He has conducted administrative hearings before regional boards of school trustees considering boundary detachment and annexation petitions and successfully defended those decision on appeal.
 Mr. Bare recently conducted a trial before an independent hearing officer from the Illinois State Board of Education concerning the dismissal of a tenured teacher for misconduct, one of the first in the state after the School Code was modified by the Performance Evaluation Reform Act and Senate Bill 7.